tersesystems/echopraxia-plusscala/README.md

 # Scala API for Echopraxia

-Echopraxia is a structured logging framework with plugins for Logback and Log4J.
+[Echopraxia](https://github.com/tersesystems/echopraxia) is a structured logging framework with implementations for Logback and Log4J.
 The Scala API for [Echopraxia](https://github.com/tersesystems/echopraxia) is a layer over the Java API that works smoothly with Scala types and has a number of features to make debugging even smoother, including a "trace" logger and automatic type class derivation.

 Echopraxia is compiled for Scala 2.12 and Scala 2.13.
+Examples are available at [tersesystems/echopraxia-scala-example](https://github.com/tersesystems/echopraxia-scala-example) and [tersesystems/echopraxia-examples](https://github.com/tersesystems/echopraxia-examples).

 ## What Does It Mean?